Early Childhood Programs

 - May have a required fee based on the income of the parents or legal guardians.
 Use the calculator estimate your families co-pay.

-- To learn how to apply for a Chicago: Ready to Learn! program, click here.
+- To learn how to apply for a Chicago Early Learning program, click here.

 Tuition-Based Preschool Programs